yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-java-console-client.md

 ## Set up YugabyteDB

-This can be done either locally using yugabyted or via Yugabyte Cloud.
+This can be done either locally using yugabyted or via YugabyteDB Managed.
 Refer to the [Quick Start](../../../quick-start/) guide to learn more.

 1. If you're testing locally, create a cluster using `yugabyted`.